streamdata-gallery-organizations/microsoft-graph/_listings/microsoft-graph/usersid--userprincipalnamecalendarsideventsidattachmentsid-get-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API Get Attachment
+  title: Microsoft Graph Get Attachment
   description: |-
     Get attachment
     Read the properties and relationships of an attachment, attached to an event,